|

 Lupus vulgaris is an aggressive cutaneous form of tuberculosis in a patient with moderate to good host resistance.

 There are many clinical variants including a plaque form, an ulcerating form, a vegetating form, and papulonodular and tumor-like forms.
-Characteristic skin lesion is a plaque composed of nodules with an "apple-jelly" color.

 As lesions expand peripherally, central scarring usually results.